 Finally, no list of Halloween movies would be complete without the Charlie Brown classic.
 Maybe this will be the year when the Great Pumpkin finally arrives.

-Looking for the perfect activity to celebrate Halloween?
-One that keeps the focus on learning but is way more fun than bobbing for apples.
+Want to make your Halloween celebration even more fun?
+Check out my FREE Halloween Activities that keep the focus on learning but are way more fun than bobbing for apples.

 But these tasks aren’t just a bag full of treats.
 They incorporate many different math skills, like addition, subtraction, multiplication, time, place value, geometry, graphing, data, and money skills.
 But will be having so much fun, they won’t even realize they are practicing math.